-In its first 2 years the current PPC spent considerable time investigating possible reforms to the composition of the Assembly but the Committee also considers that it is important to introduce restrictions on election expenditure to ensure that all candidates standing for election can do so on a 'level playing field' basis.
-Although it is virtually impossible to prove any link between campaign expenditure and electoral success (and there is undoubtedly anecdotal evidence of candidates who have spent significant amounts without being elected) it is a feature of many democratic systems that some limitation is placed on campaign expenditure to ensure that there can be no suggestion that candidates have 'bought' their way into the legislature.
-In addition the current lack of any regulation of election expenditure at the present time means that there is often rumour and speculation about the amount spent by some candidates and the source of the funding.
+Although it is virtually impossible to prove any link between campaign expenditure and electoral success (and there is undoubtedly anecdotal evidence of candidates who spent significant amounts in the past without being elected) it is a feature of many democratic systems that some limitation is placed on campaign expenditure to ensure that there can be no suggestion that candidates have 'bought' their way into the legislature.
+In addition the lack of any regulation of election expenditure in Jersey before 2008 meant that there was occasionally rumour and speculation about the amount spent by some candidates and the source of the funding.